-• experience as an active business owner-manager with 100 per cent ownership of the business for at least three of the past five years.
+• experience as an active business owner-manager with 100 per cent ownership of the business for at least 36 of the past 60 months (three of the past five years).
 The 100 per cent ownership of the business may be shared between you, your spouse or common-law partner, and/or your dependent child(ren).